Skip to main content

 Commission Structure

-Blueprint Plan (BP):
+Blueprint Plan (BP)

-• $15,000 annual cap – once paid, you move to 100% minus a per-transaction fee
+• $15,000 annual cap – once paid, agents move to 100% minus a per-transaction fee

 • $195 per-transaction fee both pre-cap and post-cap